Apple apologizes for not telling customers iPhones with older batteries would slow over time

 We don’t know yet.
 But I’d assume we’ll see it in testing in early January.

 Apple will also lower the cost of battery replacements to $29 for anyone with an iPhone 6 or later beginning in January.
 I don’t know if this battery replacement policy will be quite enough, I’d imagine that it would depend on the success or failure of the various class action lawsuits that has sprung up in the week since the original revelation.
+I think a free replacement might be an option, especially for older devices.

 But I’d love to see this be permanently implemented as an ongoing policy for all iPhones.
 I don’t know what Apple’s margins are on this but given that independent facilities often charge this I’d assume that it can swing this amount with official replacement parts.
 This could extend the life of iPhones and mitigate a lot of the complaints about battery replacement costs that cause people to call for user replaceable batteries.